Huberman Lab

 AI-generated · Apr 2026AI-generated summary — may contain inaccuracies.
 Not a substitute for the full episode or professional advice.

-Dr. Natalie Crawford, a double board-certified physician specializing in obstetrics and gynecology, fertility, and reproductive health, joins Andrew Huberman to discuss actionable steps women can take to improve their reproductive and hormone health.
-The central thesis of the episode emphasizes that fertility and hormone health are strong correlates of general health and longevity, serving as crucial indicators even for women not currently seeking pregnancy.
-Dr. Crawford shares documented clinical observations and new research on enhancing health through lifestyle, nutrition, supplementation, and medical tools.
-She also promotes her new book, "The Fertility Formula: Take Control of Your Reproductive Future," which delves into these topics.
+Dr. Natalie Crawford, a double board-certified physician specializing in obstetrics, gynecology, fertility, and reproductive health, joins Andrew Huberman to discuss actionable steps women can take to enhance their reproductive and hormone health.
+The central thesis is that fertility and hormonal balance are not just about successful pregnancy but are strong correlates of overall health and longevity, offering a crucial lens through which to view one's general well-being.
+Dr. Crawford introduces her new book, "The Fertility Formula: Take Control of Your Reproductive Future," which expands on these themes, emphasizing how understanding one's fertility can empower informed health decisions.

 👤 Who Should Listen